duinomaker/HexoBlog/source/SICP/index.md

 These are my personal notes for *Structure and Interpretation of Computer Programs*&hairsp;.

-To advance my proficiency in written English, I'll be taking notes in English since Apr 25, 2020.
+To advance my proficiency in written English, I'll be taking notes in English since April 25, 2020.
 Although previous works are done in Chinese, I feel no need to translate them, since it would be time-consuming and would have little to do with my comprehension of the book.

 ## Notes